bbauska/TUMx-DWAPNx/README.md

 So, we are going to use Scalable Vector Graphics.

-We\'re going to talk about them next.
+We&apos;re going to talk about them next.

 What are Scalable Vector Graphics?